openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 Wings is piloting the escape pod his crew used to break free from InterGal HQ.
 Their escape did not go unnoticed, however, and the pod is being pulled back in by the star cruiser's tractor beam.
 In a last ditch effort to secure their freedom, Wings jacks himself into the pod's power matrix and attempts to use every trick up his sleeve to boost its velocity beyond the force of the tractor beam.

-**Success with a twist:** Wings manages to override all of the pod's failsafes in order to redirect every ounce of it's power into the forward thrust.
-The ship escapes the tractor beam, but it's navigation systems get fried in the process.
+**Success with a twist:** Wings manages to override all of the pod's failsafes in order to redirect every ounce of its power into the forward thrust.
+The ship escapes the tractor beam, but its navigation systems get fried in the process.
 The crew no longer has control over their trajectory.

 **Failure, but the story progresses:** Wings can't break the ship's safety protocols, and the pod is quickly swallowed back into InterGal HQ.
 It will only be a matter of minutes until they are swarmed by Galactic Troops.